tanmay-starslab/URSSI_2025Aug_first_PR_starslab/prs_and_reviewing.md

 ## Dealing with changes in the primary repository

-If you are opening a pull request on a busy repository such as the core astropy repository, someone may make improvements to the code after you have opened it, and you may need to rely on their changes.
+If you are opening a pull request on a busy repository such as the core numpy repository, someone may make improvements to the code after you have opened the PR, and you may need to rely on their changes.
-If this happens, you can use ``git remote`` to add the main repository as a source you can get changes from:
+(You can also follow this approach if you want to contribute someone else's PR.
+You can use ``git remote`` to add their fork of the repository as a source you can get changes from:

-    git remote add scipy-conference https://github.com/scipy-conference/scipy2025_sprints_first_PR
+    git remote add <someone-else-username> https://github.com/someone-else-username/URSSI_2025Aug_first_PR

 You only need to do this once for a given local repository.

-Once you added the remote, you can do:
+As we already added the main repository above, you now just need to sync changes with:

     git fetch bsipocz